Khaleb McRae

-Khaleb McRae (born 9 September 2000) is an American sprinter who competes primarily over 400 metres.
+Khaleb McRae (born 9 September 2000) is an American sprinter.
+He is the reigning American champion over 400 metres indoors, having won the title at the 2026 USA Indoor Championships.
+He was the silver medalist in the 400 metres at the 2026 World Indoor Championships.
+In February 2026, he set a ratified indoor world record for the 400 metres of 44.52 seconds.

 Early life

 McRae attended Southern School of Energy and Sustainability in Durham, North Carolina.
 He was a member of Durham Striders Track Club and won three North Carolina state titles.

-Whilst a high schooler in January 2018, he ran an American best time of 1:04.62 in the 500m dash in Winston-Salem to move ahead of the previous best time by 0.35 seconds held by Randolph Ross.
+Whilst a high schooler in January 2018, he ran an American best time of 1:04.62 in the 500 m dash in Winston-Salem to move ahead of the previous best time by 0.35 seconds held by Randolph Ross.
 He later attended South Plains College in Texas and the University of Alabama.

 Career

+Early career

 In July 2023, he placed eighth in the 400 final at the USATF Outdoor Championships at Hayward Field in Eugene, Oregon.
 In February 2024, McRae moved to equal eleventh on the American indoor all-time list and twelfth all-time on the collegiate list when he ran 45.02 seconds for the 400 metres indoors in Albuquerque, New Mexico at the New Mexico Collegiate Classic.

 In June 2024, he qualified for the final of the 400 metres at the US Olympic Trials in Eugene, Oregon, placing seventh overall in a time of 45.06 seconds.

+2025: World Championships debut

-In April 2025, he finished second in 45.28 seconds to Zandrion Barnes in the men’s 400m at the Drake Relays in Des Moines, Iowa.
+In April 2025, he finished second in 45.28 seconds to Zandrion Barnes in the men’s 400 m at the Drake Relays in Des Moines, Iowa.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 400 metres relay in May 2025.

 In May 2025, he was named as part of the long sprints category for the 2025 Grand Slam Track event in Philadelphia.
 He finished runner-up to Matthew Hudson-Smith in the 400 metres race in a time of 45.04 seconds at the 2025 Philadelphia Slam.
-On June 22, 2025 at the Bob Vigars Classic in London, Ontario, McRae ran a time of 43.91 seconds in the men's 400m before placing fourth at the 2025 Prefontaine Classic on 5 July.
+On June 22, 2025 at the Bob Vigars Classic in London, Ontario, McRae ran a time of 43.91 seconds in the men's 400 m before placing fourth at the 2025 Prefontaine Classic on 5 July.
 On 2 August, he finished third at the 2025 USA Outdoor Track and Field Championships in 44.45 seconds.

 In September 2025, he competed at the 2025 World Athletics Championships in Tokyo, Japan, reaching the semi-finals of the men's 400 metres.
-He later won a silver medal as part of the American team which ran the men's 4 x 400 metres relay final.
+He later won a silver medal as part of the American team which ran the men's 4 × 400 metres relay final.